Every year, millions of people use airplanes for leisure and business.

 - Oxygen masks don’t last for the entire flight in case of cabin depressurization.
 They can only provide air to passengers for ~15 minutes.

-- 61% of passengers who sleep on a plane believe they have slept poorly or below average.
+- 61% of passengers who sleep on a plane rate their sleep quality as poor or below average.

 Riveting Facts and Statistics About Private Jets

-- The largest private jet belongs to Joseph Lau, valued at $367.
-It has an interior of 1,460 square feet and a spiral staircase connecting the two levels.
+- The largest private jet belongs to Joseph Lau and is valued at $367M.
+It has an interior of 1,460 square feet (135 sq m) and a spiral staircase connecting the two levels.

-- The most expensive private jet in the world is Saudi Prince Al Waleed’s Airbus A380.
-It’s worth $500M.
+- The most expensive private jet in the world is Saudi Prince Alwaleed bin Talal’s Airbus A380.
+It’s worth over $500M.

 - Private light aircraft suffer an average of five daily accidents, resulting in ~500 fatalities annually in the US.